Best Short Film

 Naming Sponsor: University of Regina – Department of Film

-To qualify for this category, films must be over 50 minutes.
-The winner of this award will receive a $250 cash prize, and their own individual-sized trophy.
+To qualify for this category, the filmmaker must be enrolled in secondary or post-secondary schooling, or have created their film within the last two years while being enrolled in secondary or post-secondary schooling.
+The winner of this award will receive a $250 cash prize, and a trophy.

 Best Feature Film